mitko501/Qt-SESAM/README.md

 ### Linux
 Link to original guide:
 https://github.com/ola-ct/Qt-SESAM/wiki/Build-for-Linux
-Following this guide all should work properly, if not please check if you are not missing pcsc-lite package or try uncheck shadow build in QT Creator.
+Following this guide all should work properly, if not please check:
+- If you are building right project - Qt-SESAM not SESAM2Chrome or else
+- If you are not missing pcsc-lite package
+- Try uncheck shadow build in QT Creator
 If problems persist do not hesitate to write to us.

 ### Windows
 With Qt Creator open the .pro file, press F5 to compile and run in debug mode.